At 5 weeks pregnant, you’re now likely to suspect you’re pregnant.

 The gestational sac is seen before a recognisable embryo can be detected.
 Usually, by 5 weeks pregnant a yolk sac is also visible inside the gestational sac.

-However, it’s important to know this ultrasound is not abdominal; it is done with a trans-vaginal probe.
+However, it’s important to know a five weeks ultrasound is done with a trans-vaginal probe.

 Abdominal ultrasound is much less accurate so early in pregnancy.